RouninMedia/Universal-Ajax/README.md

 # Universal-Ajax

-A concise Universal Ajax function requiring 4 parameters.
-A core Ashiva Component.
+A concise wrapper for XMLHttpRequest requiring 4 parameters and designed to be deployed everywhere.

 The function `getRemoteResponse` requires 4 parameters: